timothy-barry/sceptre-pipeline-1/README.md

 -   `side`: the sidedness of the test, one of “left”, “right”, or “both”.
 The default is “both”.

--   `n_pairs_to_sample`: the number of randomly-selected gene-gRNA group pairs on which to run `sceptre`.
-This parameter is for debugging purposes; often, it is useful to run the pipeline on (say) 25 randomly-selected pairs to ensure that the pipeline is set up correctly.
-The default is to run the pipeline on the entireset of pairs, i.e., to not subsample at all.

 -   `gene_pod_size`, `grna_group_pod_size`, and `pair_pod_size`:
     parameters that control the amount of parallelization.
 At a high level the pipeline works as follows: first, all genes are regressed